gtheys/geerttheys.com/content/posts/Frameworks-for-Evaluating-LLMs.md

 +++
-title = "Taming the AI Beast - A Deep Dive into LLM Testing Methods" descriptson = "First installment into a deepdive how do we test LLMs and how much do they mean in ranking" date = 2024-10-28 draft = false
+title = 'Taming the AI Beast - A Deep Dive into LLM Testing Methods' descriptson = 'First installment into a deepdive how do we test LLMs and how much do they mean in ranking' date = 2024-10-28 draft = false